Museum of Byzantine Culture: Room 9: The Demetrios Economopoulos Collection

 Since 2001, some of the 1460 artefacts that Mr. Oikonopoulos has left to the museum are exhibited.
 The collection contains pieces from prehistoric times up to the 19th century, with Byzantine and post-Byzantine art predominant.
 Mainly, icons from the 14th century to the 19th century are shown.

 Room 10: "Byzantium after Byzantium": The Byzantine Legacy in the Years after the Fall

 It was only in 2004 that Room 10 was opened to the public in its present form.
 Here the Byzantine legacy after the conquest of the Ottoman Empire is illuminated.
 The works depicted illustrate various styles that were cultivated under the rule of the Venetians and the Ottomans.
 Exhibited are icons, prints, embroidery, books, silver and gold forging.

 Room 11: Discovering the Past

 The last room of the permanent exhibition opened in 2004.
-He documents the stations from the excavation of an object to its exhibition in the museum.
+It documents the stations from the excavation of an object to its exhibition in the museum.
 The excavation, documentation, study and conservation phases are brought to the visitor by means of archaeological material and digital representation.